-The government should strive to provide for public wealth and prosperity rather than for higher rankings on rating lists.
-As far as ratings are concerned, the government should pay more attention to the Economist Intelligence Unit Quality of Life Index13 and the UNDP Human Development Index14 by which, much to the people's disadvantage, Georgia ranks 87th and 96th, respectively.
+The government should strive and provide for public wealth and prosperity and not for higher places in rating lists.
+As far as ratings are concerned, the government should pay more attention to the Economist Intelligence Unit Quality of Life Index13 and the UNDP Human Development Index14 by which, much to the people's disadvantage, Georgia ranks 87th and 97th respectively.

-The "Doing Business" ranking is not of any particular value for Georgia, as evidenced by Armenia's 39th place ranking.
-Furthermore, the 45th, 55th, 56th, and 74th places belong, respectively, to Hungary, Slovenia, the Czech Republic, and Poland, all of which joined the EU and are developing rapidly.
-Similarly, neither Bulgaria's 46th place nor Romania's 48th closed their doors to the EU.
+The "Doing Business" ranking is not of any particular value for Georgia as evidenced by Armenia's 34th place ranking.
+Furthermore, the 52nd, 61st, 66th, and 75th places belong, respectively, to the Czech Republic, Slovenia, Hungary and Poland, all of which joined the EU and are developing rapidly.
+Similarly, neither Romania's 49th place nor Bulgaria's 54th closed their doors to the EU.

 Ratings of this kind are useful for PR but are entirely worthless for serious economic analysis.
-Professional economists use statistics rather than rating lists.
-Regarding the former and as noted above, Georgia has nothing of which to be proud.
+Professional economists use statistics and not rating lists.
+As regards the former and as already noted above, Georgia has nothing of which to be proud.

-WHAT IS THE VALUE OF THE PATH THAT LEADS AWAY FROM EUROPE?
+WHAT IS THE VALUE OF THE WAY THAT DOES NOT LEAD TO EUROPE?

-The reader may well ask: Does anything with origins in the West - in Europe - take root in the Georgian economy?
+The reader may well ask: Does anything that could be oriented to the West-to Europe-happen in the Georgian economy?
 The answer is: Yes, it does.
-The recent purchase of Bank Republic by the French Société Générale, for example, or the Bank of Georgia's offering at
+The recent purchase of Bank Republic by the French Société Générale, for example, or the Bank of Georgia's offering at the London Stock Exchange show this to be true but these examples are exceptions rather than the rule.